 The development of embedded optical waveguides and integrated photonics is driven largely by the capacity demands (as well as the power consumption) of high-performance routers and network switches, whose backplanes may span more than 20 inches.
 Signal attenuation resulting from dielectric and conductor losses is a major concern for designers of those backplanes, as are signal reflections caused by impedance variations resulting from shifts in the dielectric constant of laminates with frequency.
 Signal propagation delay, which is governed mostly by laminate dielectric constant, and trace crosstalk are also spurring the development of optical channels.

-Optical channels would be immune from noise, virtually loss-less, and electrically independent of surrounding material.
-They would be the conduit for high-speed signals, while copper traces elsewhere in the boards would comprise the remainder of circuits.
-However, creating those channels involves changes throughout the entire infrastructure of electronics manufacturing, including semiconductor materials and fabrication processes, IC and PCB design tools, and IC packaging technology, beyond the development of optical materials compatible with high-volume, panel-based PCB manufacturing processes.
-That will take time.
+Optical channels should be immune from noise, virtually loss-less, and electrically independent of surrounding material.
+They act as a conduit for high-speed signals, while copper traces elsewhere in the boards would comprise the remainder of circuits.
+However, creating those channels involves changes throughout the entire infrastructure of electronics manufacturing.
+These include semiconductor materials and fabrication processes, IC and PCB design tools, and IC packaging technology.

 What is the upshot of the differences between Rogers 4350B and Panasonic Megtron 6, beyond their raw material costs, considering that their electrical properties are alike?
 The most significant contrast is that Megtron 6 laminates the same as conventional FR-4 materials; no incompatible pressures, temperature, movement, or cure time are involved.
 Hybrid boards can be built in a single lamination with inner layers of relatively inexpensive FR-4 materials and an outer layer or layers of Megtron 6, using foil construction or cap construction.
 Moreover, the wider selection of Megtron 6 core and prepreg thicknesses and resin content eases stackup development and impedance control.